ROCm-LS/monai/CONTRIBUTING.md

 ### Does it belong in PyTorch for AMD ROCm(TM) instead of MONAI for AMD ROCm(TM)?

-MONAI for AMD ROCm(TM) is part of [ PyTorch for AMD ROCm(TM)](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/), and mainly based on the PyTorch for AMD ROCm(tm) and Numpy libraries.
+MONAI for AMD ROCm&trade; is mainly based on the PyTorch for [AMD ROCm&trade;](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/) and Numpy libraries.
 These libraries implement what we consider to be best practice for general scientific computing and deep learning functionality.
-MONAI for AMD ROCm(TM) builds on these with a strong focus on medical applications.
+MONAI for AMD ROCm&trade; builds on these with a strong focus on medical applications.
 As such, it is a good idea to consider whether your functionality is medical-application specific or not.
-General deep learning functionality may be better off in PyTorch for AMD ROCm(TM); you can find their contribution guidelines [here](https://pytorch.org/docs/stable/community/contribution_guide.html).
+General deep learning functionality may be better off in PyTorch for AMD ROCm&trade;; you can find their contribution guidelines [here](https://pytorch.org/docs/stable/community/contribution_guide.html).

 ## The contribution process